enciphers-team/ThreadsApp/README.md

 ## Setting Up the project

 ```
-1) Run the command "git clone https://github.com/enciphers/ThreadsApp.git"
+1) Run the command "git clone https://github.com/enciphers/ThreadsApp.git" to clone the repo locally.
-2) cd Threads
+2) Navigate to the downloaded folder `cd ThreadsApp`
 3) Open the "config.env" file and fill in the required information given in the file.
-The application won't run if all information is not filled in.
-For the AWS s3 bucket, you need to create an account on AWS and create a s3 bucket, then fill the ACCESSKEYID, SECRETACCESSKEY, REGION, BUCKET_NAME values of your account in the env file.Here "PORT" value is the port where the Nodejs backend application is running.The default value of the "PORT" is "4000".
+4) As some part of the application uses a S3 bucket, this needs to be created and configured properly.
+To setup this, create a s3 bucket on your AWS account, then fill the ACCESSKEYID, SECRETACCESSKEY, REGION, BUCKET_NAME values of your account in the env file.
+5) The value of "PORT" is the port number where the Nodejs backend application is running.
+The default value of the "PORT" is "4000".
-4) The ".env" file exists in the "client" folder.
-In the ".env" file, the "PORT" value is the port where the front-end react application is running.The default value of "PORT" is "3000".
+6) The ".env" file exists in the "client" folder.
+In the ".env" file, the "PORT" value is the port where the front-end react application is running.The default value of `PORT` is "3000".
-5) The ".env" file exists in the "client" folder.
-In the ".env" file, the value of "REACT_APP_API_BASE_URL" is the URL of the backend API.
-Here the value of port is the value of "PORT" in the "config.env" file.
-The default value of the port is "4000".
+7) The `.env` file exists in the "client" folder.
+In the `.env` file, the value of "REACT_APP_API_BASE_URL" is the URL of the backend API & "PORT" is the port number for frontend.
-6) MongoDB database is used in the application.MongoDB database should be configured properly and should be running.
-Otherwise, the app won't run.
+8) MongoDB is used by the application hence it should be configured properly and should be running before you install/run the application.
-7) Run the command "npm install" in the "Threads" folder to install all dependencies required for API.Note: If above steps does not ask to add dummy users to the app, use "npm run add_users" command to add dummy users manually.
+9) Run the command "npm install" in the "ThreadsApp" folder to install all dependencies required for API.

+`Note:` _The application should ask to autofill the database with some dummy data.
+If the above step does not ask to add dummy users to the app, use "npm run add_users" command to add dummy users manually, after the install is done._

-8) Run the command "npm run client_install" to install all dependencies of react app.
+11) Run the command "npm run client_install" to install all dependencies of react app.
-9) Run the command "npm start" to start the application.
+12) Run the command "npm start" to start the application.
 The application will run on "http://localhost:3000".
 Here "3000" is the value of the "PORT" provided in the ".env" file in the client folder.
 Feel free to change the default port number.
 "3000" is the default value of "PORT".
 ```

 ## Starting the Project